Billionaire Richard Branson reaches space in his own ship | Technology

 Billionaire Richard Branson reaches space in his own ship

-Swashbuckling entrepreneur Richard Branson hurtled into space aboard his own winged rocket ship Sunday in his boldest adventure yet, beating out fellow billionaire Jeff Bezos.The nearly 71-year-old Branson and five crewmates from his Virgin Galactic space-tourism company reached an altitude of about 53 miles 88 kilometers over the New Mexico desert enough to experience three to four minutes of weightlessness and see the curvature of the Earth and then safely glided to a runway landing.The whole thing, it was just magical, a jubilant Branson said after the trip home aboard the sleek, white space plane, named Unity.

-Swashbuckling entrepreneur Richard Branson hurtled into space aboard his own winged rocket ship Sunday in his boldest adventure yet, beating out fellow billionaire Jeff Bezos.
+Swashbuckling billionaire Richard Branson hurtled into space aboard his own winged rocket ship Sunday, bringing astro-tourism a step closer to reality and beating out his exceedingly richer rival Jeff Bezos.

-The nearly 71-year-old Branson and five crewmates from his Virgin Galactic space-tourism company reached an altitude of about 53 miles (88 kilometers) over the New Mexico desert — enough to experience three to four minutes of weightlessness and see the curvature of the Earth — and then safely glided to a runway landing.
+The nearly 71-year-old Branson and five crewmates from his Virgin Galactic space-tourism company reached an altitude of 53.5 miles (86 kilometers) over the New Mexico desert — enough to experience three to four minutes of weightlessness and witness the curvature of the Earth — and then glided to a runway landing.

-"The whole thing, it was just magical," a jubilant Branson said after the trip home aboard the sleek, white space plane, named Unity.
-The brief, up-and-down flight — the rocket ship's portion took only about 15 minutes, or about as long as Alan Shepard's first U.S. spaceflight in 1961 — was intended as a confidence-boosting plug for Virgin Galactic, which plans to start taking paying customers on joyrides next year.
+“The whole thing, it was just magical,'' a jubilant Branson said after the trip home aboard the gleaming white space plane, named Unity.
+The brief, up-and-down flight — the space plane's portion took only about 15 minutes, or about as long as Alan Shepard's first U.S. spaceflight in 1961 — was a splashy and unabashedly commercial plug for Virgin Galactic, which plans to start taking paying customers on joyrides next year.

-Branson became the first person to blast off in his own spaceship, beating Bezos by nine days.
+Branson became the first person to blast off in his own spaceship, beating Bezos, the richest person on the planet, by nine days.
 He also became only the second septuagenarian to go into space.
-(Astronaut John Glenn flew on the shuttle at age 77 in 1998.)
-With about 500 people watching, including Branson's family, a twin-fuselage aircraft with Unity attached underneath took off in the first stage of the flight.
+Astronaut John Glenn flew on the shuttle at age 77 in 1998.

+Bezos sent his congratulations, adding: “Can't wait to join the club!” — though he also took to Twitter a couple of days earlier to enumerate the ways in which be believes his company's rides will be better.

 But NASA, the Air Force, the Federal Aviation Administration and some astrophysicists consider the boundary between the atmosphere and space to begin 50 miles (80 kilometers) up.